rfdrake/tel/COMMANDS.md

 I'm trying to keep the dependencies down and keep the feel of this being a script.
-There have been times when I've realized that objects would better suite the circumstances of what I was doing, but I've stayed away from that to keep this friendly for the NOC people who just want an executable to run.
+There have been times when I've realized that objects would better suit the circumstances of what I was doing, but I've stayed away from that to keep this friendly for the NOC people who just want an executable to run.

 # flags and things